NormaDeveloper/Awesome-profile-cards-Team-Project-JS/README.md

  This repository includes the group project of Module 2 of the Web Development bootcamp of Adalab, a Front-End development course focused on women without previous programming knowledge.

 This project has been carried out by 5 students and it has been our second collaborative website developed.
-In this project we have made an interactive web application to create a personalized business card.
+In this project we have developed an interactive web application to create a personalized business card.
 On the website we can enter our professional data and obtain a layout view with this information.